Frontend and Backend

 The first thing to do if to check the

 percentage of Cache Missed requests.
 If you have a large number of

 Cache Missed, there is a very high chance for this situation to generate the 502's during traffic spikes, when a lot of these requests will pile up and bottleneck the backend of the site.
 As a general note, when a request misses our cache, it means that it's being executed by the backend, so the entire PHP code gets executed.
 That takes significantly more time than if the requested resource was already present in our caching layers.

 Normally the Cache Miss percent falls under 10%, but it can go up when cache purges are made.
 If you see some spikes in the cache refresh requests, try to correlate them with the code changes that were made.
 When code changes take place, the cache automatically refreshes.
 The more requests that are hitting the site's backend, the more the performance of your site has to suffer.
 This is why it's recommended to flush your site's cache only when necessary, especially if you are a Presslabs client, as we automatically invalidate the cache .
 Also, maybe you made a full cache purge from our Managed Hosting Dashboard.
 In this case there's a high chance that crawlers from search engines ended up loading a page which is not cached, resulting obviously in higher load times and sometimes errors.

 If there is a constant huge percentage of Cache Missed requests (30-40% or more), there might be a plugin causing the cache to be purged way too often.

 2. Check the overall performance of your site

 The next thing to do is check the overall performance of your site .
-In the performance tab from our dashboard, you can see the time needed for the PHP to build the various types of pages in cache, the number of database queries done and the average query time, as well as the memory used and a set of slow queries.
+In the performance tab from our Managed Hosting Dashboard, you can see the time needed for the PHP to build the various types of pages in cache, the number of database queries done and the average query time, as well as the memory used and a set of slow queries.

 All these metrics have a maximum recommended value and your site should be below it to ensure the best performance and if they aren't, you should investigate what you can do to improve them.